How have the storms affected the coast?

-'We knew that the harbour would be increasingly vulnerable to storm damage at some point in the future, but the ferocity of the winter weather means that we have been making emergency repairs.
-We will need to wait until calmer seas to assess the full extent of the damage.'
+'We knew that the harbour would be increasingly vulnerable to storm damage at some point in the future, but the ferocity of the winter weather means that we have been making emergency repairs.'

-The ever-popular beach at Formby is the fastest eroding property in our care and it’s predicted to lose 400 metres in the next century, changing this stretch of coastline forever.
+The ever-popular beach at Formby is the fastest eroding property in our care.
+It’s predicted to lose 400 metres in the next century, changing this stretch of coastline forever.

 Severe storms can take large chunks of sand dunes in one event and this can be followed by some recovery as sand blows in from the beach.